By Roy Stevenson

 When it is clear that an editor is reneging on their debts to you, don’t hesitate to unleash the dogs of war on them.

 There are numerous ways to collect on such debts, and you should pursue them so relentlessly that eventually the editor or publisher will pay you just to make you go away.
 Obviously, you won’t write for them again, so get your money and then write them off.

 Report dishonest editors and publishers to the Attorney-Generals Office and the Better Business Bureau in their respective states.

 Also discuss your experiences with other travel writers and spread the word about disreputable magazine editors.

-It's also important to have a realistic expectation of how you can make money travel writing - there are a variety of ways to do this.
+It's also important to have realistic expectations about how you can make money as a travel writer.

 How to Land Press Trips and Fam Tours